Lowcountry Eye Specialists

 A general eye exam involves a series of tests to check your vision and screen for eye diseases.
-At Lowcountry Eye Specialists in Ladson, South Carolina, board-certified ophthalmologists Jay Thompson, MD, and Phelan Piehota, DO, perform comprehensive eye exams for adults.
+At Lowcountry Eye Specialists in Ladson, South Carolina, our doctors perform comprehensive eye exams for adults.
 To schedule your eye exam, call the office or request an appointment online today.

 Eye exams play an essential role in staying healthy and protecting your vision.
 Even if you don’t have vision problems, every adult should get an eye exam by age 40.

 At Lowcountry Eye Specialists, the team uses a wide variety of in-office tests and procedures to evaluate your vision and eye health.

 Why are eye exams important?

 Routine eye exams allow your ophthalmologist to help you prevent or reduce the risk for serious diseases that can threaten your vision.
 Additionally, eye exams help them detect eye problems early when they’re most treatable.

 What happens at an eye exam?

 A comprehensive eye exam can take an hour or more.
 Your eye exam includes a medical history review and tests to evaluate the following aspects of your eye health:

 A visual acuity test involves reading an eye chart to determine how well each eye can see at a distance.
 This tests for whether you have 20/20 vision.